Southchurch Park

-Southchurch Park is a recreational park in the parish of Southchurch, Southend-on-Sea, Essex, England.
-The park is 12 ha in area and contains sports pitches, including a cricket ground, formal gardens, a boating lake and a café.
+Southchurch Park is a recreational park in Southchurch, a suburb in the city of Southend-on-Sea, Essex, England.
+The park is 12 ha in area and contains sports pitches, including a cricket ground formerly used by Essex County Cricket Club, a football ground, formal gardens, a boating lake, tennis courts, a bowling green and a café.
+The park is split in two by Lifstan Way, with the original park on the West, and the 1931 extension on the East.